 You get an adjustable 2 stage trigger.
 The trigger pull on this one is about 2 pounds.
 This is a bit low for a break barrel rifle but is not such a big deal.

-This is one of the most readily available air guns out there.
+This is one of the most readily available best squirrel guns out there.
 Thus you will have no problems finding one.
 On top of this, it is one of the best air rifles for squirrel hunting.

 DPMS Full Auto SBR CO2-Powered BB Air Rifle